 “I didn’t win this award!”
 I shouted.
 “We ALL won this award.
 All of us.
 The entire team.
 ALL OF US!
 What is it that Coach Kavanaugh likes to say?
 ‘There’s no ME in TEAM!’
 And that’s the truth.
 Of all the things I learned playing football this year, the number one thing I learned is that teamwork is what’s important.

 “They should have given the award to the entire team.
 If they send a reporter to interview me, which I don’t think will happen because we’re only lowly freshmen, I’ll tell them the same thing.
 Our TEAM won, not an individual player.”

 Jiago stood up.
 “Sit down, Tony.
 Stop spouting Coach Kavanaugh’s favorite sayings.
-Accept that you’ve been named the Freshman Football Player of the Year in the Times Football Awards.”
+Accept that you’ve been named the Freshman Football Player of the Year in the Times Football Awards and enjoy that you won.”
 So I sat down.

 He climbed back on the bench.
 “Now, there’s one other thing I want to say to this individual sitting here.
 HAPPY BIRTHDAY, TONY!”